 When you first start using size, a few small errors can wipe you out before you even understand what happened.

-Below I walk through eight mistakes traders make with leverage, how to spot them early, and how to reduce the damage when they show up.
+Below are eight mistakes traders make with leverage, how to spot them early, and how to reduce the damage when they show up.

 1. Using too much leverage too soon